CUTLER-H2020/DataCrawlers/Environmental/ANT_ENV_IMEC/README.md

 * kafka_use = true or false, whether data should be sent to kafka (experimental and requires further development)

 #### Run the jar
 Compile and run (use rpt.properties file).
-Alternatively, you can use the already compiled jar file at [dist](dist/) folder
 ```
 java -jar ImecCrawler.jar -Dapp.properties="/path/to/properties/rpt.properties"
 ```